 Homeopathic medicine is a type of medicine available without a prescription.
 It's believed to be a safer, natural alternative to modern medications, utilizing the strategy of "homeopathy" to essentially rid of the body of the ills that affect it.

-It's important to note that because it's available without a prescription, many people use homeopathic remedies before they know if they even have the condition, and before they've tried non-medicinal strategies.
-Take my free 7 minute anxiety test to find out more about effective strategies that do not require any type of medication.
+It's important to note that because it's available without a prescription, many people use homeopathic remedies before they know if they even have a condition, and before they've tried other non-medicinal strategies.

 What is Homeopathy?

-Homeopathy is the belief that diseases and illnesses can be cured using elements that in larger doses create the disease that it's trying to cure.
+Homeopathy is the belief that diseases and illnesses can be cured using elements that in larger doses create the disease that they are trying to cure.
 The elements are diluted to the degree that they can no longer cause those illnesses, and the body is believed to take in the elements in such a way that the molecules end up helping the body fight off the diseases.